 From there on, it’s off to Skaftafell. (+/- 1h30 drive) If you still have energy left, you can take a walk to yet another glacier tongue: Skaftafelljökull, where a marked trail and free brochure will explain you the geology of the place.

-Day 6: Still in Skaftafell, take a walk up to Svartifoss, a dramatic looking waterfall!
+Day 6: the land of ice.
+Still in Skaftafell, take a walk up to Svartifoss, a dramatic looking waterfall!

 Drive to the famous Jökulsárlón lagoon to see huge ice boulders rest on the black beach or in the lagoon.
 Spend the night in Höfn.

-Day 7: Today you have two options.
+Day 7: fjords or waterfalls today?
+You have two options.
 You can drive along the coast and discover the numerous remote East Fjords or you can go inland to explore the Lagarfljot area with the beautiful Hengifoss waterfall.
 Whatever the choice, make sure to visit Seydisfjördur, surrounded by snow-capped mountains and dripping waterfalls.

-Day 8: Take a wander in the beautiful surroundings of Seydisfjördur, passing waterfalls and bizarre sound sculptures.
-If you have are here between May and August, go and check out the puffins in Borgarfjördur Estri.
+Day 8: puffins, lake pools and mud.
+Take a wander in the beautiful surroundings of Seydisfjördur, passing waterfalls and bizarre sound sculptures.
+If you are here between May and August, go and check out the puffins in Borgarfjördur Estri.
 A 2h30 drive will take you to Myvatn, the must see in the north.
 There’s plenty to see and do: lava formations, volcanoes, bubbling mud pools, … Don’t forget to have a soak in the Myvatn nature baths!

-Day 9: Stay another night in Myvatn and make a daytrip to Dettifoss waterfall and the Asbyrgi canyon.
+Day 9: canyons and waterfalls.
+Stay another night in Myvatn and make a daytrip to Dettifoss waterfall and the Asbyrgi canyon.
 On the way back, you can go whale-watching in Húsavik.

-Day 10: Take some time to explore the second city of Iceland: Akureyri .
+Day 10: a tale of waterfalls and herring.
+Take some time to explore the second city of Iceland: Akureyri .
 On the way to Akureyri, make sure you stop at Godafoss, my favourite waterfall by far!
 From there on, direction Siglofjördur to discover the herring-history of Iceland (it’s much more interesting than it sounds, trust me!)

 Day 11: Be prepared for a long drive (+/- 5 hours) to get to Stykkishólmur, where gorgeous little islands dot the bay of Breidafjördur.
 Why not take a boat ride to check some of them out?
 Or indulge in some fresh fish at the little harbour and climb the basalt rock formation of Súgandisey.
 Don’t forget to visit Stykkishólmur’s futuristic church!